kevlkq/SC1015/README.md

 ### Classification models notebook
 The notebook reads data from live streams data and finds correlation between game, time streamed and language to viewer count through classification models.
-First
-iterated thru the viewer count and time extracted column to categorise them according to quartile range and time range respectively
-Then I did the same for game name to remove all games that accounted for less than 1pct of total number of streams.
-I replaced them with NaN values and removed all rows containing NaN values to clean up the data
+It iterates thru the viewer count and time extracted column to categorise them according to quartile range and time range respectively.
+Then the same is done for game name to remove all games that accounted for less than 1 percent of total number of streams.
+This is to clean up the data.
+The Naive Bayes model is used to come up with a prediction array after parsing in the train and test values.
+Finally, a confusion matrix is used to illustrate accuracy.
+The accuracy results returned were poor and showed that there are no factors that returns true values in predicting popularity.

-I separated the columns and label encoded them
-Made use of naive Bayes to come up with a prediction array after parsing in the train values Illustrated accuracy using a confusion matrix
+##